sravani2604/blog/blog/content/blog/Do you use User Voice Well you Should.md

 draft = "false"
 +++

-Ok, so I hate it when people tell me what I should be doing too, but in the case I am going to make an exception.
+Ok, so I hate it when people tell me what I should be doing too, but in this case I am going to make an exception.
 Of course this is just my opinion, but you should be using 'Azure User Voice'

 #### What is Azure User Voice?